Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Smooth Phase Transition Waveforms

-The Gaussian minimum shift keying (GMSK) is a popular modulation scheme in communication due to its spectral efficiency.
+Gaussian minimum shift keying (GMSK) is a popular modulation scheme in communication due to its low spectral spread.
 In GMSK, the binary code signal is filtered by a Gaussian filter, and the filtered code is integrated over time \cite{SimonBook2001,Svedek2009}.
 The resulting phase for GMSK becomes $\phi_{\text{gmsk}}(t)=\int_{-\infty}^{\infty}\phi_{\text{gauss}}(t)dt=\int_{-\infty}^{\infty} (\phi_{\text{bpsk}}(t)\otimes h(t)) dt$ as shown in Figure~\ref{fig:4}.
 The instantaneous frequency for the GMSK phase code can be obtained as:

 where $\rm{erf}(t)$ represents the error function.
 The proof is given in Appendix A. The \eqref{instant_gmsk} demonstrates that the Dirac delta term seen in BPSK coding due to abrupt phase change is replaced by the term ${\rm erf} \left(\eta (t-nT_c)\right)$ for the GMSK phase code.
-This behaviour can be observed in Figure~\ref{fig:5} c, where the phase changes lead error functions (combination of left and right parts gives a smoothed rectangle shape) in the instantaneous frequency of the GMSK phase code.
+This behaviour can be observed in Figure~\ref{fig:5} c, where the phase changes lead to error functions (combination of left and right parts gives a smoothed rectangle shape) in the instantaneous frequency of the GMSK phase code.